Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

    \bm{\alpha} = -\nabla \times \mathbf{F}^{e-1}

 Describing the areal density of geometrically necessary dislocations.
-For this definition of the Nye tensor, the curl is taken in the current configuration.
+For this definition of the Nye tensor, the curl is taken in the current configuration [DHT2019]_.
 The Nye tensor can be used as an *ad hoc* contributor to slip system flow or hardening models.
 The NEML system cannot calculate the Nye tensor itself -- that requires gradient information not available